How to Create and Select MySQL Databases

 Query OK, 1 row affected, 1 warning (0.00 sec)

-Query OK which means that the query was successful, and
+Query OK means that the query was successful, and

-1 warning which tell us that the database already exists and no new database was created.
+1 warning tells us that the database already exists, and no new database was created.

 View All MySQL Databases

 To view the database you’ve created, from within the MySQL shell, execute the following command:

 The command above will print a list of all databases on the server.
 The output should be similar to this: